 The Local Payment Culture

-The most common way to pay for online purchases in Africa and the Middle East is by card, which has a 44% market share.
-It is worth noting, however, that credit cards are not popular in all the countries this profile covers.
-In Kenya, for example, cards make up only 23% of payments and it is cash at 44% that is the most popular payment method.
-Visa holds the lion’s share of the market at 44%, Mastercard has 34%, local and other schemes have 20% and American Express 1%.
-Cash is the next most popular online payment method, with 27% of the e-commerce market.
-Bank transfers have 12%, and e-wallets and various other methods have just under 9% each.
+The most common way to pay for online purchases in Africa and the Middle East is by card, which has a 44% market share4.
+Looking at the region as a whole, cash is the next most popular online payment method, with 23% of the e-commerce market.
+Bank transfers have 14%, and e-wallets and various other methods have an 11% and 8% share respectively.

 The E-Commerce Market

 The Middle Eastern and African countries covered by this research have an e-commerce market worth almost $79 billion, growing at a rate of 30% a year.
 In Middle Eastern markets, e-commerce accounts for around 5% of all retail purchases (varying from 0.6% in Morocco right up to 8.6% in Saudi Arabia).
 In Sub-Saharan Africa, 1.1% of all retail purchases are made online and 54% of those are completed on a mobile device.
 Most of the population people rely on tech — rather than traditional branches or face-to-face transactions — for access to financial services.